jordancoblin/jordancoblin.github.io/my-website/content/posts/mnist_nn/index.md

 ```

 The gradients computed in the `compute_grad` method are the same as the ones we derived, but modified slightly to work with mini-batches[^1] of dataset tuples.
 These batch updates are accomplished by averaging the gradients over each mini-batch, which helps to stabilize the learning process.

+Also note the initialization scheme used for the weights, which is known as [Xavier initialization](http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf).
+This initialization scheme helps to prevent the gradients from vanishing or exploding during training, which can be a common issue in deep networks.
+In practice, I found that a basic initialization which sampled from a Gaussian with mean 0 and standard deviation of 1 caused learning to fail, but using Xavier initialization fixed the issue.

 ### Evaluating Performance